awsdocs/iam-user-guide/doc_source/reference_policies_elements_notaction.md

 }
 ```

-For an example policy that denies access to actions outside of specific Regions, except for actions from specific services, see [AWS: Denies Access to AWS Based on the Requested Region](reference_policies_examples_aws_deny-requested-region.md)\.
+For an example policy that denies access to actions outside of specific Regions, except for actions from specific services, see [AWS: Denies access to AWS based on the requested Region](reference_policies_examples_aws_deny-requested-region.md)\.